Vitamin B12 deficiency: Signs, symptoms and complications

 Vitamin B12 deficiency appears slowly and worsens over time, and can often be confused with other conditions.
 It may often go unrecognized, as the body becomes used to feeling unwell.

-Vitamin B12 deficiency can lead to anemia, neurological and digestive disorders.
+Vitamin B12 deficiency can lead to anemia, neurologic, and digestive dysfunctions.
 A mild deficiency may not cause any discernible symptoms, but at levels moderately lower than normal, a range of symptoms such as feeling tired, weak, lightheadedness, headaches, dizziness, rapid breathing, rapid heartbeat, cold hands and feet, low-grade fevers, tremor, cold intolerance, easy bruising and bleeding, pale skin, low blood pressure, sore tongue, upset stomach, loss of appetite, weight loss, constipation, diarrhea, severe joint pain, feeling abnormal sensations including numbness or tingling (pins and needles) to the fingers and toes, and tinnitus, may be experienced.
 A wide range of associated symptoms may include angular cheilitis, mouth ulcers, bleeding gums, hair loss and thinning, premature greying, a look of exhaustion and dark circles around the eyes, as well as brittle nails.

 Severe vitamin B12 deficiency can damage nerve cells.
-If this happens, vitamin B12 deficiency may result in sense loss, loss of sensation in the feet, difficulty walking, poor balance, blurred vision, changes in reflexes, muscle weakness, decreased smell and taste, decreased level of consciousness, mood changes, memory loss, depression, irritability, anxiety, clumsiness, confusion, psychosis and, in severe cases, dementia.
+If this happens, vitamin B12 deficiency may result in sense loss, loss of sensation in the feet, difficulty walking, poor balance, blurred vision, changes in reflexes, muscle weakness, decreased smell and taste, decreased level of consciousness, mood changes, memory loss, depression, irritability, anxiety, clumsiness, disorientation, psychosis and, in severe cases, dementia.
 Tissue deficiencies may negatively affect nerve cells, bone marrow, and the skin.

 A further complication of severe deficiency is the neurological complex known as subacute combined degeneration of spinal cord. also myelosis funicularis, or funicular myelosis.
 This complex consists of the following symptoms: